stormqloud/kazoo-tgbbok/haproxy.md

 # HAPROXY
 # Under-appreciated element of the stack.

-So when you make a call to port 15984 on a Kazoo box, what's really happening is haproxy is running onthat machine and it will proxy that request to port 5984.
+So when you make a call to port 15984 on a Kazoo box, what's really happening is haproxy is running on that machine and it will proxy that request to port 5984.

 HAPROXY will often proxy your request to a different server then you made the call to.
 That's the *HA* part.
 High Availability.